Skip to main content

 d.
 Nothing in this chapter shall be construed to supersede any federal or state statute or regulation requiring construction workers earn in excess of the wages and essential benefits established in this section.

 e.
-On December 31, 2025, and annually thereafter, the comptroller shall post a new combined wage and essential benefit amount for construction workers on housing development projects.
+On July 1, 2028, and annually thereafter, the comptroller shall post a new combined wage and essential benefit amount for construction workers on housing development projects.
 Such amount shall be based on the current combined wage and essential benefit amount for construction workers on housing development projects increased by a percentage determined by the comptroller with the result rounded to the nearest 5 cents.
-The wage portion of the combined wage and essential benefit amount for construction workers on housing development projects may not be calculated at less than sixty-two and one half percent of the combined wage and essential benefit amount for construction workers on housing development projects.
-The annual percentage increase determined by the comptroller pursuant to this section shall be calculated by the comptroller by increasing the combined wage and essential benefit amount for construction workers on housing development projects by the rate of inflation for the most recent 12 month period, ending in June of that calendar year, based on the consumer price index for urban wage earners and clerical workers for the New York-New Jersey-Pennsylvania metropolitan area (CPI-W), or a successor index as calculated by the United States department of labor;
+The wage portion of the combined wage and essential benefit amount for construction workers on housing development projects may not be calculated at less than 62.5 percent of the combined wage and essential benefit amount for construction workers on housing development projects.
+The annual percentage increase determined by the comptroller pursuant to this section shall be calculated by the comptroller by increasing the combined wage and essential benefit amount for construction workers on housing development projects by the rate of inflation for the most recent 12 month period, ending in June of that calendar year, based on the consumer price index for urban wage earners and clerical workers for the New York-New Jersey-Pennsylvania metropolitan area (CPI-W), or a successor index as calculated by the United States department of labor.

 f.
 In the event the index utilized by the comptroller to calculate the combined wage and essential benefit amount for construction workers on housing development projects reflects a negative annual increase, the combined wage and essential benefit amount for construction workers on housing development projects shall not decrease.

-§ 26-3604 Reporting requirements. a.
-The department shall maintain a publicly searchable database available online of all construction projects subject to this chapter.
-Projects shall be added to such database as often as needed to keep it current, but no less than quarterly.
-The database shall include but not be limited to:
+§ 26-3804 Reporting requirements. a.
+The department shall maintain a publicly searchable open dataset available online of all construction projects subject to this chapter.
+Projects shall be added to such open dataset as often as needed to keep it current, but no less than quarterly.
+The open dataset shall include but not be limited to:

 1. The address, and any proposed addresses, of the housing development project;